ludvikpet/02503-grind/max/exercises/Ex10-Viola-Jones/exercise_10.md

 ### Exercise 2: Counting the number of detections
 Implement functionality to count the number of faces and eyes detected.
 This should be based on the output of the detectMultiScale function calls, i.e. the variables faces and eyes.
 Print the number of eyes and faces detected into the text which already measures the frames per second.
 Ensure that it works correctly when multiple faces with eyes are detected.

-*Hint: In order to figure out what the function returns, try to write print(faces) when a face is detected vs when you put a finger in front of the webcam.
+*Hint: In order to figure out what the function returns, try to write print(type(faces)) when a face is detected vs when you put a finger in front of the webcam.
 Is the return type consistent in the two cases?*

 *Hint2: len() both works both for numpy arrays and python lists and tuples.*